Atal Bihari Vajpayee: Third term: 1999–2004

 In March 2000, Bill Clinton, the President of the United States, paid a state visit to India.
-This was the first state visit to India by a U.S. president in 22 years, since President Jimmy Carter's visit in 1978.
+This was the first state visit to India by a US president in 22 years, since President Jimmy Carter's visit in 1978.
 President Clinton's visit was hailed as a significant milestone in relations between the two nations.
 Vajpayee and Clinton had wide-ranging discussions on bilateral, regional and international developments.
 The visit led to expansion in trade and economic ties between India and the United States.
-A vision document on the future course of Indo-U.S. relations was signed during the visit.
+A vision document on the future course of Indo-US relations was signed during the visit.

 Domestically, the BJP-led government was influenced by the RSS, but owing to its dependence on coalition support, it was impossible for the BJP to push items like building the Ram Janmabhoomi temple in Ayodhya, repealing Article 370 which gave a special status to the state of Kashmir, or enacting a uniform civil code applicable to adherents of all religions.
 On 17 January 2000, there were reports of the RSS and some BJP hard-liners threatening to restart the Jan Sangh, the precursor to the BJP, because of their discontent over Vajpayee's rule.
 Former president of the Jan Sangh Balraj Madhok had written a letter to the then-RSS chief Rajendra Singh for support.
 The BJP was, however, accused of "saffronising" the official state education curriculum and apparatus, saffron being the colour of the RSS flag of the RSS, and a symbol of the Hindu nationalism movement.
 Home Minister L. K. Advani and the Human Resource Development Minister (now called Education Minister) Murli Manohar Joshi were indicted in the 1992 Babri Mosque demolition case for inciting a mob of activists.
 Vajpayee himself came under public scrutiny owing to his controversial speech one day prior to the mosque demolition.